Hall Dale After School Program

 How does Hall Dale After School Program spend its money?

 Hall Dale After School Program directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Hall Dale After School Program tax-deductible?